ThemeFuse/Unyson-Documentation/extension/blog/index.rst

 .. note::

-    Users will be able to modify the titles from framework ``.pot`` file.
+    Users will be able to modify the titles from the framework ``.pot`` file.